EvanRunnerGames/Prodigy_cal/README.md

 Installation:
-Just dowload the main.exe file and double click it then your in the calculator it will open in a terminal/command line window If it did not let you dowload then go to dowloads ----> KEEP ----> MORE -----> KEEP FILE
+Just dowload the main.exe file and double click it then your in the calculator it will open in a terminal/command line window

+?If it did not let you dowload then go to dowloads ----> 3 DOTS -----> KEEP -----> SHOW MORE -------> KEEP ANYWAY ?The reason your computer thinks this file might be unsafe is because it is written in python and you computer says wait this file is not commonly dowloaded, #the reason for this is because this is a small project and not really anybody has dowloaded it so it is not really know